Michael Brown Infrastructure Program Engineer

 By completing treatments at the appropriate time within the recommended window of opportunity, the City can extend the life of a road, and reduce the total investment over the long term.

-In an attempt to mitigate the effects of freeze-thaw cycles and other pavement deterioration, the City is currently (2018) piloting an Early-life Pavement Preservation Program in addition to continuing the Pavement Resurfacing Program.
+In an attempt to mitigate the effects of freeze-thaw cycles and other pavement deterioration, the City is currently (2018 to 2021) piloting an Early-life Pavement Preservation Program in addition to continuing the Pavement Resurfacing Program.
 These programs aim to align the window of opportunity for each road with the appropriate pavement management treatment.

 The cost to reconstruct a road is 8 times that of pavement preservation.
 That means that